UP govt employees call off indefinite strike

 official spokesman here said.

-and S P Tewari, who met Pandey last night, were told that their
+and S P Tewari, who met Pandey tonight, were told that their

 14-point demands will get a positive consideration on January